Popcorn-Factory/lee-hyperreal-ror2/README.md

 - In networked situations, if you emote, everyone playing Lee will have their weapons removed, this does not affect how he functions, purely visual.
 - In very rare cases, Lee: Hyperreal can move even after dying.
 This is usually the case in networked situations where you perform a move and die in the same frame.
 - Camera locks up if you change the settings to not move the camera while in snipe stance
-- Ult Icon is getting overlayed on top of each other for both Hypermatrix and normal states.
 - When enemies are frozen during an ultimate, Some enemies may have bugged animators and their legs may go up into their torso, this effect is temporary and mostly just looks goofy that's all.
 - Parrying a lot of Lee's at the same time will crash the game.
 Be careful!